unrulybeardo/saist/README.md

 Pstinst installs: xorg-server xorg-xinit xterm xorg-fonts xorg-twm virtualbox-guest-utils virtualbox-guest-modules-arch linux-headers polkit ttf-liberation leafpad xfce4 xfce4-goodies gvfs sudo

-It also sets up some important files, and drops you into an editor to check or further edit them.
-To procede from nano, just close it (Ctrl + x).
+It also sets up some important files, and the script drops you into an editor to check or further edit.
+To proceed from nano, just close it (Ctrl + x).
 The file dropped into for editing is printed in the upper part of nano.

 To run pstins from a base Arch install, run: